FuelLabs/fuels-ts/CONTRIBUTING.md

 # Working with Unreleased Forc and Fuel-Core Functionality

-When you need to work with unreleased versions of `forc` or `fuel-core`, you can specify a git branch instead of a version number.
+When you need to work with unreleased versions of `forc` or `fuel-core`, you can specify a git branch instead of a version number in the respective `VERSION` file.

 ## Using Unreleased Forc

 To use an unreleased version of `forc`:

 1.  **Edit the `VERSION` File**
-    Open the `internal/forc/VERSION` file and replace the version number (e.g., 0.59.0) with the desired git branch:
+    Open the `internal/forc/VERSION` file and replace the version number (e.g., `0.59.0`) with the desired git branch:

         ```text
         git:some/branch-name